ygc506/ECE143_Project15/README.md

 ```bash
 $ jupyter notebook
 ```
 A browser window should show up.
-Select `demo.ipynb`
+Select `demo.ipynb` then run all cells.
-## The plan:
-Our proposed solution is to use a python package (BeautifulSoup) to extract data from the websites (shown above) and build up the overall health ranking system  and household income across 51 states.
-Firstly, we organize the data according to gender, ages, and states.
-Then we are going to visualize the data by showing the number of deaths vs. different causes.
-Our system can provide health advice to people who input their location, age, and gender.

 ## Health System Demo:
 Instrunction: Input age, gender and state, then click submit.
 The system will find fata matching those information the user input and display the list of top five causes of death for that group of people.
 ![Health System Animation](https://github.com/ygc506/ECE143_Project15/blob/master/img/healthsystem.gif)